dibyendumajumdar/C/docs/ctour.md

 generated  assembly  code  for	those constructions it could deal with, and passed expression parse	trees,	in  absolute binary	form, to the second phase for code generation.
-Now, at least, all inter-phase information is  passed  in  a  de- scribable form, and there are no absolute pointers involved, so the coupling between the phases is not so strong.
+Now, at least, all inter-phase information is  passed  in  a  describable form, and there are no absolute pointers involved, so the coupling between the phases is not so strong.

-The areas in which the machine (and  system)  dependen- cies are most noticeable are
+The areas in which the machine (and  system)  dependencies are most noticeable are

-1. Storage  allocation  for  automatic variables and argu- ments has already been performed, and  nodes  for	such variables refer to them by offset from a display point- er.
+1. Storage  allocation  for  automatic variables and arguments has already been performed, and  nodes  for	such variables refer to them by offset from a display pointer.
     Type conversion  (for  example,  from  integer  to pointer)  has  already occurred using the assumption of byte addressing and 2-byte words.

-2. Data representations suitable to  the  PDP-11  are  as- sumed;  in  particular,  floating	point  constants are passed as four words in the machine representation.
+2. Data representations suitable to  the  PDP-11  are  assumed;
+    in  particular,  floating	point  constants are
+    passed as four words in the machine representation.

-As it happens, each intermediate file is represented as a  sequence  of binary numbers without any explicit demarca- tions.
+As it happens, each intermediate file is represented as a  sequence  of binary numbers without any explicit demarcations.
 It consists of a sequence of conceptual lines,	each headed	by  an	operator,  and	possibly  containing various operands.

-The operators are small numbers; to  assist  in  recognizing failure  in synchronization, the high-order byte of each op- erator word is always the octal number	376.
-Operands  are either 16-bit binary numbers or strings of characters repre- senting names.
+The operators are small numbers; to  assist  in  recognizing failure  in synchronization, the high-order byte of each operator word is always the octal number	376.
+Operands  are either 16-bit binary numbers or strings of characters representing names.
 Each name is terminated by a null character.
 There is no alignment requirement for numerical operands and so there is no padding after a name string.

-The binary representation was chosen to avoid  the  ne- cessity of converting to and from character form and to min- imize the size of the files.
+The binary representation was chosen to avoid  the  ne- cessity of converting to and from character form and to minimize the size of the files.
 It would be very easy to	make each  operator-operand	'line'	in  the  file  be a genuine, printable line, with the numbers in octal or  decimal;	this in fact was the representation originally used.

 The  operators  fall  naturally into two classes: those which represent part of an expression, and all others.
+Expressions
-Ex- pressions  are	transmitted in a reverse-Polish notation; as they are being read, a tree is built which is isomorphic  to the  tree  constructed	in the first phase.
-Expressions are passed as a whole, with no non-expression  operators  inter- vening.
-The reader maintains a stack; each leaf of the ex- pression tree (name, constant) is pushed on the stack;	each unary operator replaces the top of the stack by a node whose operand is the old top-of-stack; each  binary  operator  re- places	the top pair on the stack with a single entry.
+are	transmitted in a reverse-Polish notation; as they are being read, a tree is built which is isomorphic  to the  tree  constructed	in the first phase.
+Expressions are passed as a whole, with no non-expression  operators  intervening.
+The reader maintains a stack; each leaf of the ex- pression tree (name, constant) is pushed on the stack;	each unary operator replaces the top of the stack by a node whose operand is the old top-of-stack; each  binary  operator  replaces the top pair on the stack with a single entry.
 When the expression is complete there is exactly one item on  the stack.
-Following  each  expression  is  a special operator which passes the unique previous expression to the 'optimiz- er' described below and then to the code generator.
+Following  each  expression  is  a special operator which passes the unique previous expression to the 'optimizer' described below and then to the code generator.

 Here  is  the  list of operators not themselves part of expressions.